michaelhall28/darwinian_shift/README.md

 There are various tutorials available in the [GitHub wiki](https://github.com/michaelhall28/darwinian_shift/wiki).

 The UniProt update in May 2022 altered their ID mapping (which was used to convert Ensembl transcript IDs to UniProt accessions).
-If you want to use the `UniProtLookup` or `PDBeKBLookup` classes or the `uniprot_exploration` or `pdbe_kb_exploration` functions, make sure you have the lastest code from the repository (30/05/22 or later).
+If you want to use the `UniProtLookup` or `PDBeKBLookup` classes or the `uniprot_exploration` or `pdbe_kb_exploration` functions, make sure you have the latest code from the repository (30/05/22 or later).